SimonIsCoding/darkly/flag08_BruteForce/Resources/README.md

   <img src="step3.jpg" width="800" alt="Load rockyou.txt file">
 </p>

 11. Now, at the very right, in **Intruder → Settings**, go to **Auto-pause attack** section, you have to add: `win.png`.
 Why win.png ?
 Because we know that each time we found a flag (or most of the time), it goes with the image named win.png.
-It should Enable **auto-pause** as well.
-Just belown, in match type, select **Simple string**.
 <p align="center">
   <img src="step30.png" width="800">
 </p>
+It should Enable **auto-pause** as well.
+Just , in match type, select **Simple string**.
 <p align="center">
   <img src="step31.png" width="800">
 </p>

-12. Do the same in the box just below called "Grep - Match".
-Add 'win.png'.
+12. Do the same in the box just below called **Grep - Match**.
+Add `win.png`.
 It should appear at the bottom of the list.
 <p align="center">
   <img src="step4.png" width="800" alt="password variable changed in Burp Suite">
 </p>